Track Guide: SaratogaBy Teresa Genaro, Hello Race Fans Contributing Editor

-On a daily basis, Saratoga offers what few racing meets do: a big crowd every day.
-Arguably the most popular racing meet in the country, Saratoga attracts the casual fan and the serious gambler, families and crowds of friends out for a day of socializing and gambling.
+Day after day, week after week, Saratoga attracts what few racing meets do: a big crowd every day.
+Arguably the most popular racing meet in the country, Saratoga appeals to the casual fan and the serious gambler, to families and crowds of friends out for a day of gambling and socializing.

 Though little of Saratoga remains from that first 1864 season at the intersection of East and Union Avenues, visitors to the track will see and sit in the 1892 grandstand and walk among buildings more than 100 years old.
 The grandstand and clubhouse, the most recent addition to which was constructed in 1965, are open air and lack air-conditioning, a boon on a perfect Adirondack afternoon, a curse on the steamy days for which Saratoga is famous.

 Racing’s royalty — through pedigree or wealth — populate the small, wooden clubhouse boxes; clubhouse and grandstand seats are also available.
-Those who care more about comfort than racing can rent one of the few luxury suites, air conditioned and situated on the first turn, offering a limited view of most of the races.
+Those who care more about comfort than racing can rent one of the few luxury suites, air-conditioned and situated on the first turn, offering a limited view of most of the races.

-Though no shortage of people get dressed up to “go racing” at Saratoga, the vibe is a decidedly casual one; shorts are as ubiquitous as heels, and the Old Spa welcomes both the scions of racing families and the rookies who aren’t sure where the finish line is.
+Though no shortage of people get dressed up to “go racing” at Saratoga, the vibe is decidedly casual; shorts are as ubiquitous as heels, and the Old Spa welcomes both the scions of racing families and the rookies who aren’t sure where the finish line is.

-The highlight of the Saratoga meet is the Grade 1, $1 million Travers Stakes, named in honor of the man instrumental in bringing racing to Saratoga Springs and the first president of the Saratoga Association, which oversaw the track until 1955.
-2013 marks the 144th running of the Travers, which has been won by such notable horses as Man o’War, Whirlaway, Native Dancer, Alydar (via disqualification of Affirmed), and Easy Goer.
+The highlight of the Saratoga meet is the Grade 1, $1.25 million Travers Stakes, named in honor of the man instrumental in bringing racing to Saratoga Springs and the first president of the Saratoga Association, which oversaw the track until 1955.
+2017 marks the 148th running of the Travers, which has been won by such notable horses as Man o’War, Whirlaway, Native Dancer, Alydar (via disqualification of Affirmed), and Easy Goer.
 In 2015, Triple Crown winner American Pharoah suffered his only defeat of the year in the Travers.

-The first Thoroughbred meet was held in Saratoga in August of 1863, on the grounds of the trotting races that had been going for several decades.
+The first Thoroughbred meet was held in Saratoga in August of 1863, on the grounds of the trotting races that had been going on in the town for several decades.

 Already a summer destination for the well-heeled, Saratoga was known for its architecture and spas: the mineral springs on which the town sits were reputed to have salubrious qualities, and visitors came in herds every summer, to indulge in the baths, to take the waters, and to socialize.

 John Morrissey, the child of Irish immigrants, grew up in Troy, New York, not far from Saratoga.
-A thug, a gambler, a prize fighter, he opened casinos in New York City before setting his sights back upstate, establishing two casinos in Saratoga.
+A gambler and a prize fighter, he opened casinos in New York City before setting his sights back upstate, establishing two casinos in Saratoga.
 One of them, in downtown Saratoga’s Congress Park, still stands and is now the home of the Saratoga History Museum.
-Knowing a good opportunity when he saw one, and looking for a way to amuse his casino customers during the day, Morrissey guessed rightly that wealthy summer Saratogians would welcome enthusiastically the chance to bring their horses here for bragging rights and a little gambling.
+Knowing a good opportunity when he saw one, and looking for a way to amuse his casino customers during the day, Morrissey guessed rightly that wealthy summer Saratogians would welcome enthusiastically the chance to bring their horses to the Old Spa for bragging rights and a little gambling.

-But if you want food service, air conditioning, and a private deck, they’re the place to be.
+But if you want food service, air conditioning, and a private deck, the suites are the place to be.
 (Pricing and details scroll down)

 Boxes: Clubhouse boxes are available by subscription or by the day.
 Each box seats five people, and waiter service is available for food and drink.
-Each box is equipped with a television from which one can bet with a NYRA Rewards card.
+Each box is equipped with a television.

 Neither jeans nor shorts are permitted in the boxes, and men are required to wear jackets (though on very hot days, ushers have been known to relax the jacket requirement).

-Seats: Clubhouse seats are available by mail order in advance of the meet or daily when available.
+Seats: Clubhouse seats are available through Ticketmaster in advance of the meet or daily when available.
 Day-of seats go on sale at the on-site ticket booth at 9 a.m.

-Neat casual wear is appropriate attire for clubhouse seats; jeans and shorts are permitted.
+Neat casual wear is appropriate attire for clubhouse seats; jeans and shorts are permitted, as are small coolers.

 Clubhouse seating is also available in the track’s restaurants (see Food & Drink).

-Grandstand seats are available by mail order in advance of the meet or daily when available.
+Grandstand seats are available through Ticketmaster in advance of the meet or daily when available.
 The major difference between clubhouse seats (not the boxes) and grandstand seats is the distance from the finish line.
 The dress code is pretty much the same, in practice if not in policy; the price in the grandstand is lower than in the clubhouse, and as in the clubhouse, small coolers are permitted

 Top of the Stretch picnic area

-Groups of up to 48 can reserve a picnic area at the top of the stretch through NYRA group sales.
-Be a sun-lover if you go this route: the picnic tables are in full sun through the day; they are on asphalt and not grass; and they lack umbrellas.
+Groups of up to 48 can reserve an enclosed picnic area at the top of the stretch through NYRA group sales (scroll down for details and prices).

 Backyard and apron

-For the cost of admission alone, visitors can grab a seat or picnic table in the expansive and beautiful backyard, at the top of the stretch, or on the apron.
+For the cost of grandstand admission alone ($5), visitors can grab a seat or picnic table in the expansive and beautiful backyard or at the top of the stretch, or on the benches on the apron.

-All picnic tables are first come, first served, and it’s not uncommon on any racing day to see people lined up outside well in advance of the 7 am opening for the chance to dash inside and snag a table.
-On big race days, every table is taken within minutes.
+The majority of picnic tables are first come, first served, and it’s not uncommon on any racing day to see people lined up outside well in advance of the 7 a.m. opening for the chance to dash inside and snag a table.
+On big race days, all 950 tables are taken within minutes.